DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 ---

-For detailed information about our work, please refer to our paper published in EMBC 2020:
+For detailed information about our work, please refer to our paper published in 42nd Annual International Conferences of the IEEE Engineering in Medicine and Biology Society in conjunction with the 43rd Annual Conference of the Canadian Medical and Biological Engineering Society (EMBS)
+July 20-24, 2020 via the EMBS Virtual Academy:

 [Federated Transfer Learning for EEG Signal Classification](https://arxiv.org/abs/2004.12321)